-And welcome they are: the net now attracts an audience that is 60-65% male, which Stotsky attributes to the idea that making lifestyle content for men isn't much different from making it for women as the differences lie largely in what's inside the box, not necessarily the packaging.
+And welcome they are: the net now attracts an audience that is 60-65% female, which Stotsky attributes to the idea that making lifestyle content for men isn't much different from making it for women as the differences lie largely in what's inside the box, not necessarily the packaging.
 "The biggest points of difference are what relates to men and what interests them," he said.
 "We basically say, is this something two guys might talk about over a beer."

-Cablefax Dailym
+Cablefax DailyTM

 Esquire's original programming is up to 16 shows and includes "Brew Dogs," a character-driven series in which two brew masters travel the country brewing beer inspired by local cultures, and "The Getaway," a travel show led by select celebrities who take viewers to their fave vacation spots.
 There's also shows that feel undoubtedly Esquire like "Women We Love" and "How I Rock It."
-For less, Esquire-ey content, the net looks to parent company NBCU for shows like comedy "Parks and Recreation" and "American Ninja Warrior," which is produced by the net in partnership with NBC.
+For less, Esquire-ey content, the net looks to parent company NBCU for shows like "American Ninja Warrior" and comedy "Parks and Recreation."